Essential Website Maintenance – Thursday 9th January 2020

 start content

-From 17 September 2023, the default 20mph speed limit will come into force on urban roads where people live, work and play in Conwy, and across Wales.
+On 17 September 2023, the default 20mph speed limit came into force on urban roads where people live, work and play in Conwy County, and across Wales.

-The Welsh Government is changing the default speed limit from 30mph to 20mph to make streets safer by reducing the likelihood of collisions - and death or injury from them.
+The Welsh Government has changed the default speed limit from 30mph to 20mph to make streets safer by reducing the likelihood of collisions - and death or injury from them.
 This will make streets safer for walking, wheeling and cycling (known as active travel).

-The changes will happen on roads where streetlights are placed no more than 200 yards apart, usually located in residential and built-up areas which people use frequently.
+The changes happened on roads where streetlights are placed no more than 200 yards apart, usually located in residential and built-up areas which people use frequently.

 About exceptions

-The new legislation does not mean all roads will change to 20mph, some will remain at 30mph and will be known as exceptions.
-Every council in Wales is considering which streets in their area should remain at 30mph, following Welsh Government criteria.
+The new legislation does not mean all roads have changed to 20mph, some have remained at 30mph, known as exceptions.
+Every council in Wales has considered which streets in their area should remain at 30mph, following Welsh Government criteria.

 You can see the exceptions on Data Map Wales with more information in the Traffic Regulation Orders section of our website.